Updated: May 17, 2021

-Pre-Sale Renovations is a term that is gaining buzz in real estate circles, and Curbio, a Real Estate technology startup based in Potomac, MD, is attempting to make the term a household concept.
-Curbio provides a highly convenient service that allows the homeowner to perform renovations before listing a property with payment for these renovations deferred until settlement.
+Pre-Sale Renovations is a term that continues to gain buzz in real estate circles, and Curbio, a Real Estate technology startup based in Potomac, MD, has been hard at work attempting to make the term a household concept.
+Curbio provides a highly convenient service that allows the homeowner to perform renovations before listing a property with payment deferred until settlement.
 Curbio’s catchy name is derived from the aspirational phrase: “Curb Appeal Inside and Out”.

 A Common Pre-Sale Renovation Situation